JulianWe/Akash/README.md

-# Akash deployment Tutorial :rabbit2:
+# :cloud: Akash deployment Tutorial :rabbit2:
 Censorship-resistant, permissionless, and self-sovereign, Akash Network is the world’s first open source cloud. | $AKT

 ## About